thielicious/swapper/README.md

 # swapper
-Simplifies swapping rows in the database back and forth using initial array.
+Simplifies swapping rows in the database back and forth.

 It creates a UDF and a SP, flexible for any project.